kjokkjok/hello-world/README.md

 # hello-world
-## this repository contains script for sequnces filtering by their names
+## this repository contains script for sequences filtering by their names